1.1 The definitions and rules of interpretation in this Clause apply in this Agreement.

 15.3 The obligations of confidentiality set out in this Clause 15 shall not apply to any information or matter which: (i) is in the public domain other than as a result of a breach of this Agreement; (ii) was in the possession of the receiving Party prior to the date of receipt from the disclosing Party or was rightfully acquired by the receiving Party from sources other than the disclosing Party; (iii) is required to be disclosed by law, or by a competent court, tribunal, securities exchange or regulatory or governmental body having jurisdiction over it wherever situated; or (iv) was independently developed by the receiving Party without use of or reference to the Confidential Information.

 16.1 This Agreement shall continue indefinitely until either Party gives the other not less than 30 days’ notice to expire at the end of the following month from when notice is issued.
+Terminated services will be ceased at the close of business on the last working day before the end of the month.

 16.2 Without prejudice to any rights that the Parties have accrued under this Agreement or any of their respective remedies, obligations or liabilities, a Party may terminate this Agreement in the event: